 4. For the metamorphosis of tadpoles which of the following elements must be available in the water?

-Answer is (d) iodine
+The answer is (d) iodine

 Metamorphosis is brought by a hormone called thyroxine.
 The thyroid gland needs Iodine to secrete Thyroxine.
 Hence Iodine should be present in water for the metamorphosis of tadpoles.